 Suites are groups of dances.
 Each one includes an allemande, a courante, a slow sarabande, and a fast gigue.
 Here Bach opened each suite with an introductory prelude.
 And between the sarabande and the gigue, he inserted a pair of additional dances, either minuets, bourrees or gavottes.
 But that’s a convention that’s hard to grasp today.
 I’ve never seen anyone dancing to these suites.
 I have seen people bow their heads and close their eyes.

 Bach was not a popular composer after his death and through the 19th century.
-His works were rarely performed, and his reputation maintained by only a few champions, albeit illustrious ones (including Mozart, Beethoven, Chopin, Beethoven, Schumann, and Mendelssohn).
+His works were rarely performed, and his reputation was kept alive by only a few champions, albeit illustrious ones (including Mozart, Beethoven, Chopin, Beethoven, Schumann, and Mendelssohn).

 Yo Yo Ma